 Try using Attention-Grabbing action words to describe your responsibilities.
 Stay away from using the word 'duties' - responsibilities conveys a feeling of ownership….duties almost implies tasks performed, rather then items you have control and ownership over.

 In addition remember - DO NOT LIE.
 While there is nothing wrong with emphasizing and your accomplishments, this does not mean you should try and exaggerate to the point of lying -- that's fraud, and will surely get your resume tossed in the garbage.
-Your resume represents you, BE PROUD OF IT, your reputation and career are on the line.

 Once your reputation is lost, you will never get it back.